 Compliance with State Implementation Plan (SIP)

 Regional transportation plans must conform to the requirements of the State Implementation Plan (SIP) for air quality control.
 The requirements for conformity apply "…in all nonattainment and maintenance areas for transportation-related criteria pollutants for which the area is designated nonattainment or has a maintenance plan" [Title 12, Section 1203 (b)(1)].
 In Mono County, transportation-related criteria pollutants occur only in Mammoth Lakes (PM10 emissions resulting primarily from re-suspended road cinders and auto emissions).
 As a result, the Air Quality Management Plan for the Great Basin Unified Air Pollution Control District (GBUAPCD) and the State Implementation Plan (SIP) for Mono County do not include any transportation-related requirements other than for the town of Mammoth Lakes.
-The following section addresses plans and policies adopted by the Town of Mammoth Lakes to address air quality mitigation.
+The following section addresses plans, and policies adopted by the Town of Mammoth Lakes to address air quality mitigation.
 Those plans and policies (including the 1990 Air Quality Management Plan, Air Quality Maintenance Plan and Redesignation Request (2014), and Municipal Code Chapter 8.30 Particulate Emissions Regulations, the Mammoth Lakes Revised Transportation and Circulation Element, and the Mammoth Lakes Transit Plan) are incorporated by reference in this RTP (see Chapter 1, Documents Incorporated by Reference).

 Transportation Related Air Quality Mitigation